 So what’s the difference between pasteurized and ultra-pasteurized milk?

-Ultra-Pasteurized Milk is a newfangled food, avoid it completely
+Ultra-Pasteurized Milk is a newfangled food, avoid it whenever possible

-OK, so most of the seemingly good choices in the Walmart dairy aisle are not-so-good … in fact most of them fall on the “Avoid Completely” list.
+OK, so most of the seemingly good choices in the Walmart dairy aisle are not-so-good.
 So what are we to do here?
 What else can we pick from?
 We have several compromises we could choose to make.

 First and most obvious is to simply buy regular whole milk.
 This is going to be from factory farm dairies with the cows fed GMO grains, antibiotics and hormones.
 So not so good a choice.